MUNGO JERRY NEWS

 Click HERE to check it out.

-TERRY EVENETT: Ray pictured backstage at last year’s Half Moon gig with top man & Pye studio engineer Terry Evenett.
+TERRY EVENNETT: Ray pictured backstage at last year’s Half Moon gig with top man & Pye studio engineer Terry Evennett.

 It was Terry that was responsible for the recording of In the Summertime when Howard Barrow asked him to take care of a session.